44 Newsletter Ideas To Engage Your Email List

-Plus, you want to send emails that are casual and thoughtful so that they don’t feel like “work”.
+You want to send emails that are casual, thoughtful and personal.
 So, but your business hat to the side and practice writing to one person.
 (Action this trick alone and you’ll witness your email open rates skyrocket!)

-As well as writing to one person, you want to share personal information, stories or experiences with your audience, so that they can relate to you on a deeper level.
+As well as writing to a friend, you want to share personal information, stories or experiences with your audience, so that they form a personal connection with you.

-These are known as KLT (know, like and trust) emails.
+These are known as know, like and trust (KLT) emails.

 KLT emails help your audience to get to know you on a DEEPER level, so that they feel compelled to follow you on a regular basis.
-(And when they relate to you in a deeper way, they’re more likely to build a long-lasting relationship with you.)
+(And when they relate to you and trust you, they’re more likely to build a long-lasting relationship with you.)

-Do this and not only will you have engaged readers, but you’ll have raaaaving fans for LIFE.
+Do this and not only will you have engaged readers, but you’ll have raving fans for life.

-Here’s a few ideas of know, like and trust emails:
+Here’s a few ideas for know, like and trust emails: